-The reduced dose tenofovir (Viread) Of 150mg a day appears to be a safe and effective treatment for people with HIV and who have moderate renal impairment, the researchers in Thailand report in the online edition of ClinicalInfectious Diseases.
-The daily dose of 150mg from the drug exposure similar to the recommended dose 300 mg every 48 hours.
-Moreover, treatment with the reduced dose maintains viral suppression.
+The reduced dose to tenofovir (Viread) of 150mg per day appears to be a safe and effective treatment for people with HIV who have moderate renal impairment, according to researchers in Thailand in a report in the online edition of Clínica Infectious diseases.
+The daily dose of 150mg provided similar drug exposure to the recommended dose of 300mg every 48 hours.
+In addition, treatment with the reduced dose maintains viral suppression.

 Published: May 22, 2015

-Translated from the original in EnglishLower daily dose of tenofovir 150mg safe and effective in people with moderate renal impairmentby Cláudio Santos de Souza: “Yesterday, escondíamo us to survive!
-Today, shown ourselves to live!
+Translated from the original in English in Lower daily dose of tenofovir 150mg safe and effective in people with moderate renal impairment by Cláudio Santos de Souza: “Yesterday, we hid to survive!
+Today, we show ourselves to live!

-Cressey TR et al. Intracellular and plasma pharmacokinetics of tenofovir disoproxil fumarate (TDF) 300mg each 48 hours versus 150mg / day in HIV-infected adults with moderate renal impairment .
-Clin infect Dis, online edition, up to 2015.
+Cressey TR et al. Intracellular plasma and the pharmacokinetics of tenofovir disoproxil fumarate (TDF) 300mg every 48 hours versus 150mg / day in HIV-infected adults with moderate renal function impairment .
+Clin infect Dis, online edition, by 2015.